Adam-Carstensen/Shredsheets/README.md

 Shredsheets codifies years of practice and study.
 Repeating patterns and irregularities which you've stored away as "cool riffs" start to make sense in a deep and persistent way.
 Each user I've spoken with describes different moments of enlightenment when THEY finally "got it".

-When you close Shredsheets and walk away.
-You'll still "get it".
-After using this application, your musical "life" will never be the same.
+When you close Shredsheets and walk away, you'll notice you're better.
+After using this application, your musical life will never be the same.
 I promise.

 In fact I'd wager that I can teach every guitarist on the planet SOMETHING with Shredsheets.
 I may not know it myself, but I'd still be able to derive it with Shredsheets!